Learn

 Grayshirting

-A "grayshirt" athlete delays receiving their scholarship until their second semester, allowing them to spread 4 years of eligibility over 5 calendar years.
+A "grayshirt" athlete delays receiving their scholarship until their second semester, allowing them to spread four years of eligibility over five calendar years.
 Athletes may choose to grayshirt to allow them additional time for development.
-Once enrolled, you will receive your athletic scholarship, however will not be able to participate in games, practices, or other team activities until the following semester.
+Once enrolled, you will receive your athletic scholarship; however will not be able to participate in games, practices, or other team activities until the following semester.
 Like many other offers, student-athletes who grayshirt will be given 5 years to complete 4 years of eligibility.

 What about NCAA Division III?

 NCAA Division III programs are not able to provide athletic scholarships.
-However, Division III student-athletes may still be eligible for academic scholarships, need-based financial aid, and other forms of non-athletic aid offered by the institution.
-DIII coaches can also extend walk-on offers or preferred walk-on offers.
+However, they can extend walk-on offers or preferred walk-on offers to a recruit.
 Although NCAA DIII programs do not require student-athletes to sign a National Letter of Intent, the athlete may choose to sign a non-binding celebratory form upon acceptance to the college.

 Top